NubletZ/LinuxOS_Notes/109下/Week-8/README.md

 # LINUX WEEK 8 (04-27-2021)
 ## Notes
 ### SSH Tunnel
-SSH Tunnel is a secure method for connecting a local computer with a remote machine through an encrpted SSH connection.
+SSH Tunnel is a secure method for connecting a local computer with a remote machine through an encrypted SSH connection.
 While SSH it self is a standard for secure remote logins and file transfers over untrusted networks.
 There are three types of SSH Tunneling including :
 1. Local port forwarding
 2. Remote port forwarding
 3. Dynamic port forwarding